eurobin-wp1/tum-tb-perception/README.md

 A ROS package that contains the core perception libraries and tools for the euROBIN task board challenge.

-Designed for and tested on Ubuntu 22.04 LTS, ROS Melodic with Python 3.8/3.10, and an Intel Realsense D435i.
+Designed for and tested on Ubuntu 22.04 LTS, ROS Humble with Python 3.8/3.10, and an Intel Realsense D435i.

 <b>Note: The package is in an initial development phase.
 It is unstable and may significantly change in concept and implementation.</b>